hariyogi/lit-landing-page/README.md

 This starter project doesn't include any build-time optimizations like bundling or minification.
 We recommend publishing components as unoptimized JavaScript modules, and performing build-time optimizations at the application level.
 This gives build tools the best chance to deduplicate code, remove dead code, and so on.

-For information on building application projects that include LitElement components, see [Build for production](https://lit.dev/docs/tools/production/) on the Lit site.
+For information on building application projects that include LitElement components, see [Build for production](https://lit.dev/docs/tools/production/) on the LitElement site.

 ## More information